michellepanzironi/Hello-ExpressJS/README.md

 <!-- to start -->
-run `nodemon Hello-OnSiteIQ` to start the app on localhost:3000
+run `nodemon Hello-ExpressJS` to start the app on localhost:3000